eayduran/rl-walking-robot-gym/README.md

 # If you want to train the robot with obstacles:

-In the robot_gym_env.py file, remove comment on line 139
+In the robot_gym_env.py file, remove comment on line 139.
+Then run python3 train_robot.py

+# Info about folders.

 In models folder, you can see the 3d model of the robot and obstacles.